-The locality is located 1500 metres west-northwest of the Plöckenpass (Monte Croce Carnico), and is in the depression between the Cellon (Creta di Collinetta) and the Kollinkofel (Creta di Collina) at an altitude of 2142 m (Fig. 39).
+The locality is located 1500 metres west-northwest of the Plöckenpaß (Monte Croce Carnico), and is in the depression between the Cellon (Creta di Collinetta) and the Kollinkofel (Creta di Collina) at an altitude of 2142 m (Fig. 18).
 It was first mentioned by GAERTNER (1931), who listed several ammonoid species without exact stratigraphical record from this place.
 His species identifications, however, cannot be confirmed.
 According to the material housed in the collection of the Institute and Museum for Geology and Palaeontology, Göttingen, it cannot be stated from which exact stratigraphical position these derive.
 MÜLLER (1959) mentioned a late Tournaisian goniatite from this locality.
 GEDIK (1974) published a columnar section of the locality, and by investigation of the conodont content first noticed the uninterrupted succession ranging from the latest Devonian into the Carboniferous.

-Fig. 43: Section around the Devonian-Carboniferous Boundary (between beds 6C and 6D) at Grüne Schneid.
+Fig. 22 - Photograph of the section around the Devonian-Carboniferous Boundary (between beds 6C and 6D) at Grüne Schneid.

 During the activities for the search for an international stratotype for the Devonian-Carboniferous Boundary, H.P.
 SCHÖNLAUB (Vienna) revisited the section that is located immediately west of the western steep slope of the Cellon, about 5 m north of the Austrian-Italian frontier.
-The new results were preliminarily presented in 1988 (SCHÖNLAUB et al.; SCHÖNLAUB, FEIST & KORN), and further investigations lead to several detailed publications (KORN, 1992; FEIST, 1992; SCHÖNLAUB et al., 1992).
+The new results were preliminary presented in 1988 (SCHÖNLAUB et al.; SCHÖNLAUB, FEIST & KORN), and further investigations lead to several detailed publications (KORN 1992; FEIST 1992; SCHÖNLAUB et al. 1992).
 In these papers, the far-reaching stratigraphical completeness of the pure limestone section was demonstrated.

-The intensively studied portion that includes the D-C Boundary has a thickness of 3.60 m (Fig. 43).
-It is entirely composed of grey cephalopod limestone (mostly wackestone and mudstone), and almost every bed yielded ammonoids, trilobites, and conodonts.
+The intensively studied portion that includes the D-C Boundary has a thickness of 3.60 metres (Fig. 22).
+It is entirely composed of grey cephalopod limestone (mostly wackestone and mudstone), and yielded from almost every bed ammonoids, trilobites, and conodonts.
 In total, 23 ammonoid species belonging to 10 genera were secured.

-The ammonoid faunas from this locality have an age from the late Wocklumeria Stage (latest Famennian) up to the basal Gattendorfia Stage (Early Tournaisian), and include a fauna of the prorsum Zone, the latest Devonian ammonoid zone (Fig. 44).
-Among all the stratotype candidates under discussion, the Grime Schneid section displays the most complete ammonoid succession around the D-C Boundary.
+The ammonoid faunas from this locality have an age from the late Wocklumeria Stufe (latest Famennian) up to the basal Gattendorfia Stufe (Early Tournaisian), and include a fauna of the prorsum Zone, the latest Devonian ammonoid zone (Fig. 23).
+Among all the stratotype candidates under discussion, the Grüne Schneid section displays the most complete ammonoid succession around the D-C Boundary.
 However, it was not chosen as the stratotype.